Successful marketers know that high-quality leads or prospect data is the foundation of any effective strategy.

 Contact and business information, such as name, phone number, aliases, and website, help marketers connect with the small business and its employees.

 Firmographic data focuses on the business itself and is essential for personalization.
-Examples of firmographic data include a business’s industry, industry NAICS code, years in business or date founded, corporate structure, headcount, revenue range, and operating status.
+Examples of firmographic data include a business’s industry, industry NAICS code, years in business or date founded, and corporate structure.

 Marketers also benefit from information on registration state(s), registration date(s), and registration file ID to determine if the small business is verifiable and currently in business.